 EPCOT is home to so much incredible food, from the EPCOT Food and Wine Festival booths to restaurants around the World Showcase.

-EPCOT’s newest food destination transports diners 220 miles above the Earth at Space 220.
+One of EPCOT’s most unique food destinations transports diners 220 miles above the Earth at Space 220.
 But while you may want to experience the unique atmosphere at Space 220, exactly how much does it cost?
 With a prix fixe menu, Space 220 isn’t exactly on the most affordable side of Disney World restaurants, so here’s what you might want to budget if you have a reservation.

 Space 220 is located next to Mission: SPACE in Future World of EPCOT, and it features a prix fixe menu with different prices for lunch and dinner.
 For lunch, adults pay $55 for an appetizer and an entree, and for dinner, it’s $79 for an appetizer, entree, and dessert.
 Kids get a drink, an entree, and dessert for $29 for both lunch and dinner, and that price also includes a pack of Space 220 trading cards.